Workbench-Build/workbook/docs/index.md

 > You don't know what you don't know.

 A good model provides insights into how your token system would function under various conditions.
 This can help you check to see if your design goals are likely to hold as usage, price, and other important parameters change.
 Before you start modeling it's important to know what you want to have happen as well as what are the unknowns you're trying to understand.
 Ideally these unknowns can be stated as concrete questions.
 This way you have a clear goal, but also others who contribute to and/or review your model have something concrete to orient around.

+**Notes:**

+A successful socio-economic system is where users are uninterested in gaming the system because there's very little value in doing so.

+Blockchains compute deterministically, but dependent on the state.
+State changes often.
+If you don't model your system and test it against extreme state conditions you might experience unexpected results even if your code is technically correct.

+Data is backward looking.
+Need to back-test, but also predict and explore the entire state space.

+With socio-economic systems often the mechnisms are simple and the humans are the ones doing the computation that makes it complex.

+Because models are complex, incentivized human testing is also recommended.

+- The map is your model.
+- The territory is real life.
+- Make sure the two are aligned.

+Also think through second order effects, esp around behavioral economics, esp how UI/UX will affect that.

+- first order: bridge doesn't collapse
+- second order: people slow down to look at view and it causes congestion

+Humans are not perfect.
+They are not completely rational and they don't have perfect information and compute.
+As such, they tend to express preferences and values rather than optimizing for an explicit reward function.
+Design mechanisms that work with this, not against it.

+MetaGames are when the players change the game as they play.

+Model not just things, but the relationships between things

 **cadCAD Modeling Checklist**